SQL Commands: The Complete List (w/ Examples)

 Below is a comprehensive list of SQL commands, organized by the top-level of each (e.g. SELECT TOP is within the SELECT category).

-If you’re on a journey to learn SQL and you’ve been frustrated by the lack of structure or the dull curriculum composed of Google searches, then you may like Dataquest’s interactive SQL courses.
-Whether you’re a beginner trying to get job-ready or a seasoned developer looking to stay sharp, there’s a SQL course for you.
+If you’re on a journey to learn SQL and you’ve been frustrated by the lack of structure or the dull curriculum, then you may like Dataquest’s interactive SQL courses.
+Try it free.

 List of SQL Commands